Holuphilix/Bash_Scripting_Multiplication_Table/README.md

 ### Task 1: Implement Version Control with Git

-#### Step 1.1: Initialize Git Repository

-To begin, create the project directory named __Bash_Scripting__, navigate into it, and initialize it as a Git repository.
+  -__Initialize Git Repository:__ To begin, create the project directory named __Bash_Scripting__, navigate into it, and initialize it as a Git repository.

 __Commands:__
 ```bash